Skip to main content

 • Possible Resolutions:

-Note: Make sure the file is not encrypted, password protected or corrupt.
+Note: Make sure the file is not encrypted, password protected, or corrupt.

-• Option 2: Using the "Microsoft Print to PDF" function in Bluebeam can resolve most errors.
-Follow the steps below:
+• Option 2: Use the 'Microsoft Print to PDF' function in Bluebeam.

 1. Open the file in Bluebeam.